Bee Edge AI

 Bee - Native Mapping Detections (eg speed signs, traffic lights, etc.)

-Your own proprietary dataset for these objects
+Your own dataset for these objects

 Your Custom Object Detections

-Your own proprietary dataset for these objects
+Your own dataset for these objects

 You can track changes to specific infrastructure objects—like speed limit signs—by uploading a reference dataset in GeoJSON format.
 Each object should conform to our feature spec, for example: